mpkrass7/m_pkfire/content/post/2022-02-05-rolling-stone-top-500/index.md

 I plugged in the song IDs for the full list and managed to extract a bunch of new data for all but 14 of them!
-Certainly glad Apple maintained some kind of backward compatability when they shifted over to a new music service.
+Certainly glad Apple maintained some kind of backward compatibility when they shifted over to a new music service.

 ```python